Skip to main content

 --auth='{"google": {"type": "service_account", "credentialsfilepath": "/path/to/google-credentials.json"}}'

-Secure MCP Server with TLS
+Secure MCP server with TLS

-Launch an MCP server with TLS encryption in reverse proxy mode:
+Launch an MCP server with TLS encryption in reverse-proxy mode:

-First, generate TLS certificates:
+First, generate TLS certificates (self-signed for development):

 openssl req -x509 -newkey rsa:4096 -keyout server_key.pem -out server_cert.pem -days 365 -nodes